Quantifying Complexity in Quantum Phase Transitions via Mutual Information Complex Networks

 \textit{Conclusions} -- We have shown that quantum complexity already emerges in a clearly quantifiable way in quantum states near quantum phase transitions in regular 1D lattices.
 In direct analogy to complexity of EEG/fMRI measurements on the brain, our measures are built on taking the quantum mutual information as a weighted adjacency matrix, and reliably estimate quantum critical points for well-known quantum-many body models, in particular the transverse Ising and Bose-Hubbard models.
 These models include three classes of phase transitions, $Z_2$, mean field superfluid/Mott insulator, and a BKT crossover; in each case we obtain rapidly converging accuracy for critical point values, a demonstrable improvement in finite-size scaling over all other known methods including e.g. high order perturbation theory.
+To be specific, the improvements come from the fact that the complex network measures do not require \textit{a priori} knowledge while retrieving important information about the quantum correlations.
 Our work sets the stage for application of a new set of quantum measures to quantify complexity of quantum systems where traditional correlation measures are at best weakly applicable.
 In future work we will apply our new methods to far-from-equilibrium dynamics in such systems, for instance, quantum cellular automata~\cite{bleh2012,Arrighi2012,loganHillberryThesis2016,davidVargasThesis2016} and quantum degenerate ultracold molecules with a multiscale hierarchy of internal and external degrees of freedom.